 The exchange rate between the Guatemalan Quetzal and the Dollar (U.S. or Canadian) is tricky.
 Before you head into the marketplace to test out your bargaining skills, arm yourself with a good currency conversion app.
 Here are some of the Best Travel Apps out there.

-Booking your own trip to Guatemala?
+Booking your trip to Guatemala?
 Use the widget above to search for some digs (and I’ll earn a small commission, which helps me to keep this site running).
-I stayed at the Posada San Sebastian in Antigua and highly recommend it for its great location, eclectic environment, and super-friendly staff.
+I stayed at the Posada San Sebastian in Antigua and and highly recommend it for its great location, easy access to public transportation, eclectic environment, and super-friendly staff.

 And remember, don’t go out alone!
 The hiking in Guatemala is epic, but it’s important to do it in groups.
 Here are some opportunities below: